BigDaMa/jupyterhub-environment/README.md

 ### Current installation on data8 server

-The installation is currently located at `/home/data8/anaconda3/envs/ds1edp_ws19`.
+- The installation is currently located at `/home/data8/anaconda3/envs/ds1edp_ws19/JupyterHub_environment`
-JupyterHub is running in a detached [screen](https://www.gnu.org/software/screen/manual/screen.html), use `screen -r ${SCREEN_NAME}` to access the screen that is running the JupyterHub.
+- JupyterHub is running in a detached [screen](https://www.gnu.org/software/screen/manual/screen.html), use `screen -r ${SCREEN_NAME}` to access the screen that is running the JupyterHub
-Also make sure to activate the conda environment, that was created for this scenario by using `conda activate ds1edp_ws19`.
+- Also make sure to activate the conda environment, that was created for this scenario by using `conda activate ds1edp_ws19`
-The persistent volumes for the docker containers can be found at `/var/lib/docker/volumes`.
+- The persistent volumes for the docker containers can be found at `/var/lib/docker/volumes`
+- The current server's IP is `130.149.21.99`
+- The location of the SSL certificates is `/home/data8/anaconda3/envs/ds1edp_ws19/certs`

 ### Delete a user